AlexFrangos/Exploratory-Data-Analysis/readme.md

 <h2 id="how-to-run-the-code">How to run the code:</h2>
 <ul>
 <li>Run program on command line interface: python3 <a href="http://project.py">project.py</a></li>
-<li>If you get the following error:  &lt;&lt; import pip._internal as pip - ModuleNotFoundError: No module named ‘pip._internal’, you have to upgrade pip using: python3 -m pip install --upgrade pip</li>
+<li>If you get the following error:  “import pip._internal as pip - ModuleNotFoundError: No module named ‘pip._internal’”, you have to upgrade pip using: python3 -m pip install --upgrade pip</li>
 <li>The program automatically installs all the modules that are used (incase they are not installed in your computer)</li>
 <li>I developed a simple command-line menu for which you can select any of the options listed to run any function.</li>
 <li>Note: For the first four selections (A, B , C , D), I am using the data set that contains outliers to show you my way of thinking and how I approached this problem.
 For the rest of the selections I am using the data set that does not contain outliers to continue the Exploratory Data Analysis.</li>